FAQ

 +

-Yes, and that is the point.
-The three signatures named in QM V are within reach of current cold atom interferometry, precision torsion and force experiments, and entangled photon work.
-The full phenomenology is published openly so any group can run it.
+Yes.
+The three signatures set out in QM V are within reach of current cold-atom interferometry, precision torsion and force experiments, and entangled-photon work.
+The full phenomenology is published openly so any group can attempt independent replication.

 Where can I read the papers?